jarbus/multiagent-particle-envs/DOCUMENTATION.md

 - functions:
   - step(self, action_n):
     - This function updates all entities states and assign rewards to agents and returns these new state informations.
 It calls world.step(implemented in core.py ) and it should to be called in main script.
+    - The function takes in specialized information, any opreation inside the step is unacceptable
     - Parameters: a list of actions for each agent.
     - Return: a list of rewards, observation, done_n and info_n.

   - reset(self):
     - It calls the scenario's reset_world function, which is used to set initial condition for the world and calls _reset_render to reset the Visualization window.
 It also reassign world's policy agents to self.agents.
 Finally it initializes each agents' observation by calling the observation function in scenario class.
     - returns: all agents' observation in a list.

   - _get_info(self, agent): returns information about a given agent.
 It returns nothing if info-callback is none. info_callback function is assigned to this environment object in the constructor.